Agencies We Support _______________________________________________

 This season we discovered the generosity of the Grand Harbor and Oak Harbor communities despite the year’s hardships and uncertainties.
 We cannot stress enough how grateful we are for the support the community has shown Outreach.
 Because of your generosity we have an extraordinary chance to make a difference in the county we call home.
 More than half of our county residents live below the federal poverty line or are among the working poor.
 At our annual grant awards breakfast in April 2021, agencies received their grant monies and described deep appreciation, confirming what all our generous volunteers and donors already know: that these funds would have a meaningful impact on their programs and those they serve during this most difficult year.

 Education $158,570 _____________________________________________

 Big Brothers Big Sisters: $8,500 to allow BBBS to serve more than 500 IRC children in school and site-based mentoring.
 Caring one-to-one mentors help kids learn, share new experiences and grow exponentially.
-The focus is on Pre-K through Grade 3.
+Focus is on Pre-K through Grade 3.

 Childcare Resources: $31,320 to subsidize high quality childcare for working parents with incomes between 150% and 200% of the federal poverty level.
 This agency promotes the highest quality childhood development and education for economically challenged families.